Gracin Bakumanya: Professional career

 Between 2014 and 2016, Bakumanya spent the majority of the time with Antibes Espoirs, the junior team of Antibes Sharks.
 In the 2015–16 season, Bakumanya averaged 14.3 points and 8.5 rebounds in 30 games with Antibes Espoirs.
 He also managed two games with Antibes Sharks in the LNB Pro A, with both appearances coming in December 2015.

 Bakumanya went undrafted in the 2016 NBA draft as an international early entry candidate.
 In July 2016, he joined the Houston Rockets for the 2016 NBA Summer League.
 He appeared in two games for the Rockets, but failed to score.
-On September 25, 2016, he signed with the Phoenix Suns for training camp.
-He was later waived by the Suns on October 10.
-On October 31, he was acquired by the Northern Arizona Suns of the NBA Development League as an affiliate player of Phoenix.
-He made his debut for Northern Arizona on November 18, recording five points and five rebounds in 13 minutes of action in a 92–80 win over the Salt Lake City Stars.
+On 25 September 2016, he signed with the Phoenix Suns for training camp.
+He was later waived by the Suns on 10 October.
+On 31 October, he was acquired by the Northern Arizona Suns of the NBA Development League as an affiliate player of Phoenix.
+He made his debut for Northern Arizona on 18 November, recording five points and five rebounds in 13 minutes of action in a 92–80 win over the Salt Lake City Stars.

-On August 23, 2017, Bakumanya was selected by the Wisconsin Herd in the NBA G League expansion draft.
+On 23 August 2017, Bakumanya was selected by the Wisconsin Herd in the NBA G League expansion draft.

-On March 2, 2020, Bakumanya signed with Ferroviário de Maputo of the Basketball Africa League (BAL).
+On 2 March 2020, Bakumanya signed with Ferroviário de Maputo of the Basketball Africa League (BAL).
 However, the season was postponed due to the COVID-19 pandemic and he did not join Maputo.

 In November 2021, Bakumanya signed with CB Zamora.

+On 14 March 2025, Bakumanya signed with Satya Wacana Salatiga of the Indonesian Basketball League (IBL), replacing Jailan Haslem.